Beginner Stock Portfolio: Start Simple

 I have also made mistakes and learned some invaluable lessons the hard way in some cases.
 The earlier you start and make the mistakes, the easier it is to recover with time on your side.

-Building a Dividend Growth portfolio is easy with the proper tools but where do you start after you understand why dividend investing work.
-Not everyone has to make all the same mistakes.
+Building a Dividend Growth portfolio is easy with the proper tools, but where do you start after you understand why dividend investing works?
+Not everyone has to make the same mistakes.

 Building a New Dividend Stock Portfolio

-When you start investing, you should keep it simple and stick to your country.
-As you start growing your beginner portfolio you will need to consider to grow your portfolio strategically through economies and sector exposure.
+When investing, you should keep it simple and stick to your country.
+As you start growing your beginner portfolio, you will need to consider growing your portfolio strategically through economies and sector exposure.

 For example, Canadians need to consider the US market while Americans can stick to the US market.
 It’s simply based on the size of economies and variety of stocks offered.
 The difference between the Canadian stock market and US stock market is big.

-The starting model is pretty simple.
-The assumption here is that you don’t have a lot of money and there is no reason to go all in on one stock or to pay a lot in transactions fees.
+The starting model portfolio is pretty simple.
+It assumes that you don’t have a lot of money and that there is no reason to go all in on one stock or to pay a lot in transaction fees.

-While investors focus on getting started and investing in their first stock or ETF, it is necessary to cover some additional topics on getting started as outlined below.
+While investors focus on getting started and investing in their first stock or ETF, it is necessary to cover some additional topics.
+You could also keep it simple with a simple ETF portfolio.

 • Deposit Strategy